fierceX/tiddly-wiki-server/README.md

 Compared to the original implementation, this fork includes significant enhancements:

-1.  **Optimized Wiki Rendering**:
+### 🚀 Performance & Rendering
-    - The server now dynamically injects tiddlers into `empty.html` by splitting the template in memory.
+- **Optimized Wiki Rendering**: Dynamically injects tiddlers into `empty.html` via efficient memory splitting.
-    - Fixed issues where embedded plugins were not loading correctly in the original implementation.

-2.  **Local File Offloading**:
-    - Binary files (images, PDFs, etc.) are **no longer stored as Base64 strings** inside the SQLite database.
-    - They are automatically saved to a local `files/` directory, and the Tiddler is updated with a `_canonical_uri` pointer.
-This keeps the database small and the wiki fast.
+- **Low Footprint**: Runs with approx. 10MB RAM, compared to 70MB+ for the standard NodeJS server.

+### ☁️ Smart Storage (S3 & Local)
+- **Local File Offloading**: Binary files (images, PDFs) are kept out of the SQLite database to ensure speed.
+They are stored in `files/`, and Tiddlers simply reference them via `_canonical_uri`.
-3.  **S3/R2 Direct Upload Support**:
+- **S3/R2 Direct Upload**:
-    - Supports S3-compatible storage (e.g., AWS S3, Cloudflare R2).
-    - **Direct Upload**: The server generates a pre-signed PUT URL.
-The browser uploads the file directly to the cloud storage.
-Bandwidth is saved as files do not pass through the application server.

-4.  **Basic Authentication**:
+    - Generates pre-signed URLs for secure, direct browser-to-cloud uploads.
+    - Saves server bandwidth and supports huge files.
+- **Metadata-Driven Robustness**: Tiddlers store storage metadata (Bucket, Key, Region) directly in their fields (`_s3_key`, etc.).
+This means file management remains accurate even if server configurations change.
+- **Cascade Delete**: When you delete a Tiddler in the Wiki, the server **automatically cleans up** the corresponding file on S3 or the local disk.
+No more orphaned files!

+### 🔒 Security & Auth
-    - Built-in HTTP Basic Auth middleware.
-    - Protects your wiki from unauthorized access when deployed on public networks.
+- **Basic Authentication**: Built-in HTTP Basic Auth middleware to protect your wiki on public networks.
+- **Authorization Headers**: Supports standard `Authorization` headers for API integration.

-5.  **Quick Capture (Inbox) API**:
+### 📥 Quick Capture (Inbox)
 - A specialized Webhook endpoint (`/api/inbox`) designed for mobile automation.
-    - Easily integrates with **iOS Shortcuts**, **Android HTTP Shortcuts** to save thoughts to your wiki instantly without loading the full interface.
+- Easily integrates with **iOS Shortcuts** or **Android HTTP Shortcuts** to capture thoughts instantly without loading the full interface.

 ## Configuration

 Create a `config.toml` file in the working directory.

-> **Security Note**: When using Basic Auth (`[auth]`), it is highly recommended to run this server behind a reverse proxy (like Nginx/Caddy) with **HTTPS** enabled, as credentials are sent in Base64 encoding.
+> **Security Note**: When using Basic Auth, it is highly recommended to run this server behind a reverse proxy (like Nginx/Caddy) with **HTTPS** enabled.

 ```toml
 [server]